 So many of you have e-mailed us with your kind words and suggestions, it's kind of hard to take the magic in.
 But as a Professional Believer in Santa Claus, I know that, because of all of you, our Jolly Old Elf is still hangin' in, as the world expects him to do.
 As far as The Movie itself goes, we, like Dooley and his fellow Vendequm before us, owe Alexander and Ilya Salkind a debt of gratitude we will never be able to repay.

-To the future webmaster who might yet be inspired by KQ.com 3.0, a simple comment of wisdom: I'm not Hiphats, but if you would follow in my footsteps, be prepared to commit yourself to the magic of Santa and the willingness to believe in the wonder and joy of the season, as invoked by one delightful holiday motion picture --- Santa Claus: The Movie.
+To the future webmaster who might yet be inspired by KringleQuest, this simple comment of wisdom: I'm not Hiphats, but if you would follow in my footsteps, be prepared to commit yourself to the magic of Santa and the willingness to believe in the wonder and joy of the season, as invoked by one delightful holiday motion picture --- Santa Claus: The Movie.

-And as for the rest of you: Like I said, we're here to stay, so count on KringleQuest.com 3.0 to be your #1 source for EVERYTHING Santa Claus: The Movie.
-We'll be here on November 27th, when the film marks its 30th Anniversary .... and hopefully far, far beyond.
+And as for the rest of you: Like I said, we're here to stay, so count on KringleQuest.com to be your #1 source for EVERYTHING Santa Claus: The Movie.
+We'll be here EVERY November 27th and onwards .... and hopefully far, far beyond.
 Thanks again for your encouragement and support over these last few years.
 And, as always, Merry Christmas.

 Return to Dooley's Office